cold-storage/hipq/README.md

 ### Throttling

 Each queue can have a concurrency limit.
 The default is unlimited.
-If the concurrency limit is 10, we guarantee no more than 10 jobs will run at a time.
+If the concurrency limit is 10, no more than 10 jobs will run at a time.

 Each job type can have concurrency or throttle factor that attempts to guage the amount of effort requred by some external system to run the job.
 So if your